 - The Inca Civilisation: Rise and Fall

-- Inca Trail Health Issues
+- Health problems on the Inca Trail

-- Inca Trail Altitude Effects
+- Altitude sickness on the Inca Trail

 - Inca Trail Fitness, exercise and heart rate

-- Inca Trail Destination
+- Weather on the Inca Trail

 The Inca Trail to Machu Picchu offers two hiking alternatives: the 4-day Classic Inca Trail and the 2-day Short Inca Trail.
 Due to its high demand and the limited number of visitors who can access the Inca Trail, alternative routes to it have been included.
 For this reason we elaborate tours that allow you to take these alternative routes that are just as exciting and incredible, in addition to the fact that most of them also end in the Inca city of Machu Picchu.